harshahanda214/assuritytest/README.md

 Once the installation is done Pycharm is ready to create python project

 #Create a pyhton project
-Goto File menu and create a "New project"
+Goto File menu and create a "New project".
-The user will be asked to create the new project and choose a workspace for it, for example : C:\Users\xxxx\PycharmProjects\pythonProject1
+The user will be asked to create the new project and choose a workspace for it, for example : C:\Users\xxxx\PycharmProjects\pythonProject1.
-The user can also create a python file and start writing the code It is upto the user to create a project or just a python file in order to run the python script Once the file or project is created the next task is to import the important modules Three modules have been imported in order to work with API and JSON.
+The user can also create a python file and start writing the code.
+It is upto the user to create a project or just a python file in order to run the python script.
+Once the file or project is created the next task is to import the important modules.
+Three modules have been imported in order to work with API and JSON.

-#How to import the modules in PycHARM
+#How to import the modules in PyCharm
 There are three modules imported to work with API and JSON.
 These are requests,jsonpath,json.
 To import a module goto File in the menu bar and select "Settings" inside it.